6 Tasks We Automate to Make More Time for Work That Matters

 We’ve been using Airtable as a cloud-based database for a good while and once they released their Kanban views, we realized we could utilize their system for certain kinds of task management as a testing period.

 Instead of simply using Airtable as an archive, we could use Airtable as an active space where we could work.
 Each task worked on could exist as one line entry into the database, with all comments and attachments simply resting in that entry line.
-This means all work would be archived nicely and it wouldn’t take forever to dig things up from the past.
+This means all work would be archived nicely and it would not take forever to dig things up from the past.

 When you bring a new piece of software into your stack you’re faced with understanding how it can fit into your existing workflows.